tts-tcq-2025/refactor-vital-monitor-Krisdar9/README.md

 Example:
 If the body-temperature extremeties are 95 and 102, the warning-tolerance is 1.5% of 102 = 1.53.
 Warnings need to be displayed in these ranges:
 - 95  to  95+1.53  Warning: Approaching hypothermia
 - 102-1.53  to  102  Warning: Approaching hyperthermia
 - Same for pulse-rate and SPO2.

 Code in detail description
-- monitor.h - Data for boundaries/messages
+- monitor.h - Structures and Function definitions
 - monitor.cpp - Implementation of composition functions
 - test-monitor.cpp - Unit tests covering all conditions